Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain

 The numerical simulations were performed using the libraries PETSc~\cite{PETSc} and SLEPc~\cite{SLEPc} on the SISSA cluster Ulysses and on the University of Bari and INFN cluster ReCaS \cite{ReCaS}.

-The work of AS and JN was funded by the European Union--NextGenerationEU under the project NRRP ``National Centre for HPC, Big Data and Quantum Computing (HPC)'' CN00000013 (CUP D43C22001240001) [MUR Decree n.\ 341--15/03/2022] -- Cascade Call launched by SPOKE 10 POLIMI: ``CQEB'' project.
-GM is partially supported by the Italian funding within the ``Budget MUR - Dipartimenti di Eccellenza 2023- 2027'' (Law 232, 11 December 2016) - Quantum Sensing and Modelling for One-Health (QuaSiModO), from INFN through the projects ``QUANTUM'' and ``NPQCD'', and from the University of Bari via the 2023-UNBACLE-0244025 grant.\\
+The work of JN was funded by the European Union--NextGenerationEU under the project NRRP Project ``National Quantum Science and Technology Institute" — NQSTI, Award Number: PE00000023, Concession Decree No.~1564 of 11.10.2022 adopted by the Italian Ministry of Research, CUP J97G22000390007.
+The work of AS was funded by the European Union--NextGenerationEU under the project NRRP ``National Centre for HPC, Big Data and Quantum Computing (HPC)'' CN00000013 (CUP D43C22001240001) [MUR Decree n.\ 341--15/03/2022] -- Cascade Call launched by SPOKE 10 POLIMI: ``CQEB'' project.
+GM is partially supported by the Italian funding within the ``Budget MUR - Dipartimenti di Eccellenza 2023- 2027'' (Law 232, 11 December 2016) - Quantum Sensing and Modelling for One-Health (QuaSiModO), from INFN through the projects ``QUANTUM'' and ``NPQCD'', and from the University of Bari via the 2023-UNBACLE-0244025 grant. \\